Guggilam-sai-prabhat/Netflixy/README.md

-# Netflix Clone Application
+# Netflixy

-This project is a simplified front-end clone of Netflix.
-It's built with React and uses several modern web technologies to provide a dynamic and responsive user interface, mimicking the core functionalities of Netflix.
+This project is inspired by the core functionalities and interface of Netflix.
+Built with React and incorporating various modern web technologies, it offers a dynamic and responsive user interface.
+While not a direct clone, this application captures the essence of Netflix's user experience and adapts it into a simplified front-end model.

 ## Features